 Dr. Carlos P. Hipolito-Delgado received his Ph.D. in Counselor Education from the University of Maryland College Park.
-He is Associate Professor in Counseling at the University of Colorado Denver.
+He is a Professor in Counseling at the University of Colorado Denver.
 Dr. Hipolito-Delgado has published various book chapters and scholarly journal articles.

 Dr. Hipolito-Delgado’s research interests include the ethnic identity development of Chicanas/os/xs and Latinas/os/xs, the effects of internalized racism, training to improve the cultural competence of counselors, and the sociopolitical development of youth.
 He has received research grants from the American Educational Research Association, the Spencer Foundation, and the Hewlett Foundation to study the sociopolitical development of students.